-UL supports retailers and manufacturers by offering electrical and fire-safety testing and certification under UL 2272, Electrical Systems for Self-Balancing Scooters.
-This standard evaluates the safety of the electrical drive train system and battery and charger system combinations, but does NOT evaluate for performance, reliability, or rider safety.
-As a result, UL recommends that proper safety precautions, detailed below, should be taken when buying and using a self-balancing scooter:
+UL supports retailers and manufacturers by offering electrical and fire-safety testing and certification under UL 2272.
+This standard evaluates the safety of the electrical drive train system and battery and charger system combinations of hoverboards and other 1-wheel, 2-wheel, x-wheel (which includes hoverboards).

 - Safety First – Make sure it is UL certified.
 Look for the UL Mark on the packaging and the UL holographic certification label with the Enhanced Mark on the bottom of the product.